-The IELTS General Training Reading consists of three sections.
-Applicants need to read excerpts taken from magazines, notices, handbooks of companies and guidelines, books, newspapers and advertisements.
-The excerpt materials are taken from daily written materials of an English speaking country.
+The General Training Reading consists of three sections.
+Applicants need to read excerpts taken from magazines, notices, handbooks of companies and guidelines, books, newspapers, and advertisements.
+The excerpt materials are taken from daily written materials of an English-speaking country.
 The three sections contain the following types of questions:

-The writing section for IELTS Academic and General is quite similar in its structure but differs in terms of content.
-Both the Academic and General Test’s writing sections have 2 tasks/questions with a total duration of 60 minutes.
+The writing section for Academic and General is quite similar in its structure but differs in terms of content.
+Both the Academic and General Test’s writing sections have 2 tasks that is two questions with a total duration of 60 minutes.
 Take a look at the types of tasks these two have:

 IELTS Academic Writing